The 8 Best Infrared Sauna Blankets, Tested By Our Editors & Co-Founder

 - Warmest temperature: Bon Charge Infrared Sauna Blanket

 - Best customizable: HYDRAGUN HeatPod Infrared Sauna Blanket

 - Best portable: MiHigh Infrared Sauna Blanket V2

 - Best for stress: Sharper Image Calming Heat Sauna

 - Best sans EMF: Heat Healer Infrared Sauna Blanket

 Infrared saunas boast plenty of potential health benefits—such as pain relief, better skin health, and improved post-workout recovery—and their popularity has soared in recent years.
 Not only are brick-and-mortar sauna studios popping up around the country, but it's also possible to purchase an infrared sauna for daily at-home treatments.

-Of course, a full-size sauna isn't always accessible between the high price point and space needed to host it.
+Of course, a full-size sauna isn't always accessible thanks to the high price point (and space needed to host it).
 Enter: The best infrared sauna blankets.
 These downsized versions of the popular well-being tech make it easier to bring the sweat-inducing sensation into your home.